Troup County, Georgia: 20th century to present

 By 1960, the county was recorded in the US Census as having 31,418 whites and 15,760 "Negroes" (now classified as black or African Americans).
 Following passage of the Voting Rights Act of 1965, blacks gradually regained the ability to vote and take part in the political process.

 Textile manufacturing was a major part of the economy until the late 20th century, when textile manufacturing moved offshore to areas with cheaper labor.
 The county has acquired other industry, notably auto parts manufacturers who support the nearby Kia Motors plant.
 Also in the area are West Point Lake and Callaway Gardens, which attract tourists and visitors as top recreation destinations in the state.

-As of 2015, the official historian of Troup County is writer Forrest Clark Johnson, III, who has published several books on the county and region's history.
-He is a retired teacher in the county's school system.

 On January 25, 2017, Mayor Jim Thornton and Police Chief Louis M. Dekmar, of the county seat of LaGrange, publicly apologized to more than 200 people gathered for a reconciliation service at Warren Temple United Methodist Church for the police's failure decades before to protect Callaway, saying:

 "I sincerely regret and denounce the role our Police Department played in Austin's lynching, both through our action and our inaction," Chief Dekmar told a crowd at a traditionally African-American church.
 "And for that, I'm profoundly sorry.
 It should never have happened."

 Residents organized Troup Together, a grassroots group to acknowledge lynchings, commemorate the victims, and work on racial reconciliation.
 On March 18, 2017, black and white residents of the county gathered to dedicate a historic marker at Warren Temple Church "memorializing Callaway's lynching and three others documented in the area: Willis Hodnett in 1884; Samuel Owensby in 1913 and Henry Gilbert, a Troup County resident who was lynched in neighboring Harris County in 1947."
 Another ceremony was held at Southview Cemetery in LaGrange, where these names were read.

 On April 7, 2017, Troup County's computer systems were the victim of a ransomware attack; it caused all county computer systems to be inaccessible.
 This included the sheriff's office and district attorney's office.
-After 5 days, the county was still working to get 400 computer systems back online.
+After five days, the county was still working to get 400 computer systems back online.